 The College accepts transfer credits from other colleges.
 Official transcripts from each institution a student attended are evaluated upon receipt in Admissions.
-A grade of "D" or higher is required for transfer; however, a course in which a "D" grade has been earned cannot be used as a prerequisite for other courses in the same discipline.
+A grade of "D" or higher is required for transfer.
+However, a course in which a "D" grade has been earned cannot be used as a prerequisite for other courses in the same discipline, or for major courses in the AAS degree programs.
 Transfer credits are not used in computing a student's GPA at Chattanooga State, but are counted in Earned Hours.